-Pittsburgh Technical College (PTC) Brings PRTG into the IT Networking classroom
+Pittsburgh Technical College (PTC) brings PRTG

 With more than 1,900 students and nearly 315 employees, Pittsburgh Technical College is a career-focused postsecondary institution offering bachelor of science, associate in science and certificate level programs of study.
 Its School of Information Technology, led by Academic Chair Dr. John Scarpino, installed 1,000 PRTG sensors within the school's virtual network (a sensor is a particular, individual monitoring entity - it can monitor one network connection, one URL and one port per instance).
 The College's associate degree programs in Information Technology-Network Administration, Information Technology - Network Security and Computer Forensics, and Computer Programming and its new bachelor of science degree in Information Systems and Technology use PRTG to monitor their VLAN, including Virtual Machines running on an ESXi virtual center stack.
 PRTG monitors the College's Cisco switches, routers and domain controllers.